roemvaar/cs_notes/docs/data_structures/trees.md

 ## **1. Overview**

-* **Definition:** A tree is a data structure composed of nodes.
+A tree is a data structure composed of nodes.
 Each tree has a root node.
 The root node has zero or more childs.
 Each child node has zero or more child nodes.
 The tree cannot contain cycles.

 * **Use Cases:**
   * Git Trees: git uses trees to keep track of commits, branches, and BLOBS.